microsoft/USBuildingFootprints/README.md

 GeoJSON is a format for encoding a variety of geographic data structures.
 For Intensive Documentation and Tutorials, Refer to [GeoJson Blog](http://geojson.org/).

+### Should we import the data into OpenStreetMap?

+Maybe.
+Never overwrite the hard work of other contributors or blindly import data into OSM without first checking the local quality.
+While our metrics show that this data meets or exceeds the quality of hand-drawn building footprints, the data does vary in quality from place to place, between rural and urban, mountains and plains, and so on.
+Inspect quality locally and discuss an import plan with the community.
+Always follow the [OSM import community guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines).

+### Will the data be used or made available in larger OpenStreetMap ecosystem?

+Yes.
+Currently Microsoft Open Buildings dataset is used in ml-enabler for task creation.
+You can try it out at [AI assisted Tasking Manager](https://tasks-assisted.hotosm.org/).
+The data will also be made avaialble in Facebook [RapiD](https://mapwith.ai/rapid#background=Bing&disable_features=boundaries&map=2.00/0.0/0.0).

 ### What is the creation process for this data?

 The building extraction is done in two stages: